OpenSmalltalk/opensmalltalk-vm/README.md

 Builds are tested automatically on each commit on Travis and Appveyor, for Windows 32, Mac OS X 32 and 64, and on Linux 32, 64, and ARM.
-Squeak, Pharo, and Newspeak VMs are built with and without JIT, with and without Spur, and with and without Sista, as available per platform.
+Squeak, and Pharo VMs are built with and without JIT, with and without Spur, and with and without Sista, as available per platform.
 All build artifacts are uploaded to Bintray.
 If you wish to commit *without* triggering a build, for example if you were to only edit this documentation, then if you add **[ci skip]** somewhere in